sleepdiary/docs/contribute/pull-request-review-checklist.md

 When you write a commit message, imagine you handed the changes to a reviewer and they asked what the changes were supposed to achieve.
 What would you tell them?

 If you find it difficult to write a commit message, ask yourself if it would be easier to describe two separate commits.
-If you're tempted to put an *and* in a commit message, that's almost always a sign sign you need smaller commits.
+If you're tempted to put an *and* in a commit message, that's almost always a sign you need smaller commits.

 ### Does each commit message explain any non-obvious changes?